-Polokwane Housing Association's risk finance measures include an insurance portfolio, self-insurance policies and funds, financial provisions, and operating budgets for the funding of losses or variances.
+Polokwane Municipality's risk finance measures include an insurance portfolio, selfinsurance policies and funds, financial provisions, and operating budgets for the funding of losses or variances.
 Management must compare the results of risk assessment processes with the current risk finance arrangements.

-This will highlight the net financial effect of risk events upon the entity.
+This will highlight the net financial effect of risk events upon the municipality.
 It will also influence the decisions relating to the structure of risk finance.
 Certain risks may be deemed intolerable and may require a self-insurance facility or provision to manage the risk.
 Low risks may lead to greater risk retention limits.